OriPekelman/aaar/README.md

 #Aaar!
-## Adoption Agency for Aaared Repos
+## Adoption Agency for Abandoned Repos

 This is basically around creating a "foundation style" governenship model for smaller projects, but without the hassle and the politics.
 Put it in a box, as a service, lightweight, fun, only around decision making and transparency, not the discussions, they will happen somewhere else.
 Going AAAR is taking a pledge either to maintain or to do whatever is possible to help others maintain a project.